kaine119/oh23-macropad/docs/workshop.md

     Adafruit has a `CircuitPython library bundle` that includes all of their libraries, but it's a bit too fat to fit within the (already generous) flash storage on the microcontroller.
 Their libraries are also distributed as single `.mpy` files, which can be found on the Releases page of the corresponding GitHub page.
     <img src="./circuitpython-library.png">
 </details>

+## I want to print / design a new case!
+Thanks for the interest! but, uhhh

+The source CAD files I used to design the macropad got corrupted, and I no longer have access to them.
+I've put up the STLs to print [here](https://github.com/kaine119/oh23-macropad/tree/master/case), but unless you really want to try and import a mesh into parametric modelling software (do not recommend), it'll probably be easier to design a case from scratch.
+I've put a set of .STEP files for the PCB and plate, as well as sample .STEPs for switches, keycaps and the VL53L0 ToF distance sensor.
+Have fun!